naomiaro/timepoint-selection/README.md

 #timepoint-selection

-Enhance input elements with easy key entry and validation for time durations in hh:mm:ss and hh:mm.
+*Enhance input elements with easy key entry and validation for time durations*.
 Library is in pure javascript, no framework is needed.
 Event handlers are added directly to the input and the package includes a destroy method to remove all added events.
 * Input numbers directly or increment and decrement with up and down arrow keys.
 * Left and right arrow keys navigate through the input selecting the next important character for entry.
 * Rollover is automatically handled.